enjoy-digital/litex/litex/soc/software/bench/README.md

 `litex_sim`; it defaults to the existing 128-bit width.
 Larger lines can help sequential accesses but fetch unused data on sparse accesses.

+`--l2-bursting` enables an opt-in read-burst fast path inside the existing L2 cache.
+Consecutive hits within a wide cache line select the next CPU word without an idle cycle; line changes and writes use the normal cache path.
+This is separate from `--bus-bursting`, which enables burst support in integrated RAM.
+Keep results in the external output directory, not in the source tree.

 ## Measurement contract

 - Firmware is compiled at `-O2`, executes from ROM and keeps its stack in SRAM.